-Of all the countries that we have visited, Italy is probably our favourite (although Indonesia gives it a good run for its money).
-We return there time and again and are always amazed that there are so many lovely places to visit.
+Of all the countries that we have visited, Italy is probably our favourite.
+We return there time and again and are always amazed that there are so many amazing places to visit.

 Architecturally the country is something else, there are of course the famous places that we have all heard of and seen in a million pictures.

-We went at quite a fast pace and this route could easily keep you busy for 3 or more weeks.
-Our route incorporated overnight stays in Bergamo, Torri-del-Benaco, Verona, Ortisei and Siusi in the Italian Dolomites, and Venice.
+We went at quite a fast pace and this route could easily keep you busy for 3 weeks or longer.
+Our route incorporated overnight stays in Bergamo, Torri-del-Benaco, Verona, Ortisei in the Italian Dolomites, and Venice.